Johnson, Travis lead No. 19 Kentucky over No. 9 UNC, 80-72

+CHICAGO (AP) - John Calipari sees No. 19 Kentucky rounding into form.
+Beating North Carolina sure is a good way to drive home that point.

-CHICAGO (AP) - Keldon Johnson scored 23 points, Reid Travis added 20, and No. 19 Kentucky beat ninth-ranked North Carolina 80-72 Saturday in a matchup between two of college basketball's winningest programs.
+Keldon Johnson scored 23 points and Reid Travis added 20 to lead the Wildcats to an 80-72 victory over the ninth-ranked Tar Heels in a matchup between two of college basketball's winningest programs on Saturday.

-Johnson scored 16 in the second half, helping the Wildcats (9-2) hold off the Tar Heels (8-3) in their first meeting since the 2017 NCAA South Regional final.
-North Carolina won that game on a last-second jumper by Luke Maye en route to its sixth national title.
+Johnson scored 16 in the second half, helping Kentucky (9-2) hold off North Carolina (8-3) in their first meeting since the 2017 NCAA South Regional final.
+The Tar Heels won that game on a last-second jumper by Luke Maye en route to their sixth NCAA title.

 This time, Johnson came on strong down the stretch after Travis got off to a scorching start.

+"We're not the same team we were two weeks ago," Calipari said.
+"It's not even close.
+And hopefully two weeks from now, we're not gonna be the same team we are today."

 Johnson hit three 3-pointers in the second half and made 4 of 7 from beyond the arc overall.
-Travis scored 16 as the Wildcats grabbed a 40-31 halftime lead.
+Travis dominated down low in the early going, scoring 16 as the Wildcats grabbed a 40-31 halftime lead.

 Tyler Herro scored 15.
-PJ Washington added 11 points, nine rebounds and a career-high eight assists, and Kentucky won its second in a row since an overtime loss to Seton Hall at Madison Square Garden.
+PJ Washington added 11 points, nine rebounds and a career-high eight assists.
+Ashton Hagans contributed a personal-best seven steals, and Kentucky won its second in a row since an overtime loss to Seton Hall at Madison Square Garden.
+The other defeat was a season-opening blowout by Duke in Indianapolis.

+"If we had won (the Seton Hall) game, we wouldn't have all this craziness," Calipari said.
+"But this is Kentucky.
+Good luck. ...
+We have the greatest fans in the country, we do.
+But they also want to win every game by 25."

+The Wildcats probably wouldn't mind that, either.
+But they'll take a tight win over one of the nation's best teams.

 Kentucky was leading 66-55 with just under eight minutes to go after Keldon Johnson nailed 3-pointers on back-to-back possessions.